eg-gmeister/IPECS/README.md

 it boils down to a class that adds the ability to save integers as encoded strings, and then save those encoded strings to an array and a file (10 times).

+but you can really just say that it converts an integer into a string and copies that string so you can hold more values with that string (and integer)

 a more in depth tutorial is in the other file VTS.cpp and really explains it a lot more than i do here.

 it took me a while to make since im a beginner with c++ and because I didnt really have a plan with this.

 if you already understand how to use IPECS then copy the code into your code